Crassula capitella 'Campfire'

 Crassula erosula 'Campfire', Crassula subacaulis subsp. erosula 'Campfire', Crassula cocinea 'Campfire', Crassula 'Blaze', Crassula 'Flame'

-Crassula capitella 'Campfire' is an attractive form of Crassula capitella with fleshy, propeller-like, light green leaves that turn into brilliant shades of yellow, orange, and red in full sun.
-It is a succulent with a sprawling habit and grows up to 6 inches (15 cm) tall and up to 3 feet (90 cm) wide.
-Clusters of white flowers appear in summer.
+Crassula capitella 'Campfire' is an attractive form of Crassula capitella with thick fleshy propeller-like leaves that turn from light green into brilliant shades of yellow, orange, and red in full sun.
+It is a succulent plant with a sprawling habit, growing up to 6 inches (15 cm) tall and 3 feet (90 cm) wide.
+Flowers are white and appear in clusters in summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).